chromaui/chromatic-docs/snapshots.md

 A snapshot is an image of a story plus some metadata captured by a browser within Chromatic's cloud infrastructure.

-For every story in your storybook: Chromatic will load the story, wait for it to render, take a screenshot and crop it to the correct bounding region.
+For every story in your Storybook: Chromatic will load the story, wait for it to render, take a screenshot and crop it to the correct bounding region.
 Snapshots are stored in the cloud and used to determine UI changes between builds.

 ### Multiple viewports and browsers